 - Approach the conversation from a place of care and concern.
-Avoid making judgments about the person’s behavior.
+Avoid making judgments about behavior.

-- Couples can use the “carrot-and-stick” approach—stating the benefits of seeking therapy and the drawbacks of not seeking therapy.
+- Couples can use the “carrot-and-stick” approach with emphasis on the benefits of seeking therapy.

-- Individual therapy likely won’t be effective if the person doesn’t want to change.
-People have to make the decision to accept help on their own.
+- Ultimately, people have to make the decision to accept help on their own.

 Seeing a loved one struggle with their mental health can feel scary and overwhelming.
 It’s natural to want to help by bringing in a professional, but while some people are open to therapy, many others are hesitant or resistant.
 Here’s how to broach this sensitive question with purpose, care, and respect.